Dual approach for object tracking based on optical flow and swarm intelligence: Dual approach for object tracking

 \subsubsection{Formation of Multiswarms}

 Once the task of constructing the polygon of the target object is completed, for the first time,at frame 2 of the video sequence, we distribute particles over the entire image space.
-Note that the the population of the particles is a heuristic parameter which depends on the need of the problem and which has several options as stated in \cite{cite55:de2012investigating},\cite{cite54:melo2009efficiency},\cite{cite53:jiang2007stochastic}.
-These said particles form swarm over each small line segment of the polygon according to the smallest value of the fitness function.\\ For the first time each particle of frame 2 measures its perpendicular distance from each small line segment and chooses the particular line segment as the line over which it will lie to form a swarm.
+Note that the the population of the particles is a heuristic parameter which depends on the need of the problem and which has several options as stated in \cite{Dem12}, \cite{Mel09}, \cite{Jia07}.
+These said particles form swarm over each small line segment of the polygon according to the smallest value of the fitness function.

+For the first time each particle of frame 2 measures its perpendicular distance from each small line segment and chooses the particular line segment as the line over which it will lie to form a swarm.
 Thus all particles of the image space of frame 2 are distributed over the small line segments of the approximated polygon of the target object and form a multiswarms scenario at frame-2 of the video sequence.
-These multiswarms scenario is nothing but an annular ring(strip) of swarms within which the approximated polygon of the target object is embedded(see figure-1 and 2). \\ Dual tracking of the target object starts from frame -2 .
+These multiswarms scenario is nothing but an annular ring(strip) of swarms within which the approximated polygon of the target object is embedded(see figure-1 and 2 of section 2.1).

+Dual tracking of the target object starts from frame -2 .
 The vertices's of the polygon which are essentially the dominant points of the target object and which are computed at frame 1 of the video sequence are tracked at frame -2 where these vertices's are embedded in the annular ring(strip) of the multiswarms as dominant points of the approximated polygon of the target object.
 These vertices's (dominant points) are tracked by KLT.
 KLT tracks the dominant point of the target object from frame 1 to the last frame of the video sequence.
 Whereas the entire target object which is approximated by polygon and embedded in the multiswarms environment is tracked by the PSO tracker.
 PSO tracks the approximated polygon of the target object embedded in the multiswarms from frame 2 to last frame.